RupeshRupam/Practical-File/Practical.md

 }
 ## Output of the program

-Enter The First Value: 5
+Enter The First Value: 10
+Enter The Second Value: 6
+Maximum value is: 10